 1. Look and feel

-Invisalign is a revolutionary system by Align Technologies made from a form of transparent thermoplastic that sits over the teeth; there are no tracks as with braces and so the treatment is relatively invisible and more aesthetically pleasing.
+Invisalign is a system by Align Technologies made from a form of transparent thermoplastic that sits over the teeth; there are no tracks like braces and so the treatment is relatively invisible and more aesthetically pleasing.
 While there are no wires which could scratch your cheeks, you may find rough edges which your dentist can file down, or you can cover with a special wax.
 Overall the system is convenient and easy to use, providing peace of mind during your treatment.

 2. How it works